guybrush262/Calendar-events-notifications/README.md

 - Google Calendar
 - Google Maps Travel Time

+So I created:
+- "input_text.ultimo_evento_notificato" in which the last notified event is reported.
+Updated through the automation.
-So I created "sensor.commutetime_evento_calendario" in Google Maps Travel Time to record the commute time from my current location to the next calendar event one.
+- "sensor.commutetime_evento_calendario" in Google Maps Travel Time to record the commute time from my current location to the next calendar event one.

 Then I integrated everything in the automation.